RonenNess/Iguina/readme.md

 - **Default**: default entity state when its not interacted with.
 - **Targeted**: the entity is currently being targeted by the user, ie mouse points on it.
 - **Interacted**: the user is currently interacting with this entity. for example, in buttons, it means the user is pressing down on the entity.
+- **Focused**: the entity is focused after being the last entity the user interacted with, and accepts keyboard interactions.
 - **Checked**: for entities that have check state (buttons, checkbox, radio buttons), this is the state when the entity is checked.
 - **TargetedChecked**: for entities that are currently checked *and* targeted by the user.
 - **Disabled**: for entities that are currently disabled.